Skip to main content

 Students will learn how to assess the viability of new media as they emerge, identify meaningful trends, and develop and execute communication strategies to capitalize on new opportunities in a wide range of settings.
 Specifically students learn: Search Engine Optimization (SEO), Google AdWords, campaign management software, analytics and campaign metrics, content development and aggregation, among other skills.

-What kind of background do I need to apply?
+What type of degree or academic background do I need to enter the program?

 The Help Center is available to provide assistance during the following days/hours: